benory/EMCD/index.markdown

 ![sample program](/images/sample_program.png)

 The Early Music Concerts Database catalogues programs of medieval and Renaissance music in Europe and the United States from roughly 1915 through 1960.
-Founded by [Benjamin Ory](https://www.benjaminory.com), the project seeks to better understand the emergence of an early music performance tradition.
+The project, founded by [Benjamin Ory](https://www.benjaminory.com), seeks to better understand the emergence of the early music performance tradition.
 + Learn more [about this project](about).
 + Access the [concert program database](database).